1985starxu/1985-Mining-Script/README.md

 ### Prerequisites
 - Node.js 18+ recommended
 - A funded account on the target network (native coin for gas and `MINE_FEE_WEI`)
-- Contract is deployed and accessible via your RPC

 ### Install
 ```bash